 – and 3 penalty points if they have a French

-driving licence.
-Statistics show that phoning at the wheel increases
+(regardless of nationality).
+Statistics show that phoning at the wheel

 the risk of accident by a factor of three.
 The only type of mobile